PaulLay1/Ambassador-File/README.md

 If you have it downloaded onto such computers or laptops, it will become a simple HTML file, leading you to the launch of the browser when you easily click the file or icon on desktop.

 To open up in editors like VS Code and TextEdit, right-click the HTML file, select "Open with", and select the aforementioned editiors from the dropdown menu.

+Online editors such as W3School editor or Sandbox work completely fine, as you can display both the coding and preview in one browser.